In this guide I show how to remove and replace LCD screen in an Acer Aspire 5520 laptop.

 STEP 8.

-Now you can separate LCD screen assembly from the display cover and place it face down on the keyboard.
+Now you can separate the LCD assembly from the display cover and place it face down on the keyboard.

-On the back side of the scree you’ll find the video cable connected to the screen.
+On the back side of the scree you’ll find the video cable.

 STEP 9.